 Hit and run accidents, where the offending driver leaves the scene of an accident, are all too common.
-It is a criminal offence, as well as a callous act, not to exchanging details with the other party or report the accident to the police.
+It is a criminal offence, as well as a callous act, not to exchanging details with the other party or report the hit and run accident to the police.
 The accident victim may be left injured in the road without any call to the emergency services and no help at hand.

 Tracing the driver